 In 2017, we established an annual celebration of articles that our editorial team designated as “Editors’ Choice” selections.
-The editors are delighted to recognize the four articles listed below that have been selected to receive the 2020 Editors’ Choice Award.
+The editors are delighted to recognize the five articles listed below that have been selected to receive the 2020 Editors’ Choice Award.
 These articles will be freely available at AJKD.org until January 15, 2021.
 Congratulations to all the authors!

 Continuous Renal Replacement Therapy Dosing in Critically Ill Patients: A Quality Improvement Initiative by Benjamin R. Griffin, Amanda Thomson, Mark Yoder, Isaiah Francis, Sophia Ambruso, Adam Bregman, Michelle Feller, Shannon Johnson-Bortolotto, Christine King, Deborah Bonnes, Lisa Dufficy, Chaorong Wu, Anip Bansal, Darlene Tad-y, Sarah Faubel, and Diana Jalal (December 2019)